Can I Be Released From Probation Early?

 image

-In Missouri, if you are on probation you could be released early depending upon the charge you are currently serving a term of probation for and how well you are doing on your probation.
-In 2012, Governor Jay Nixon signed HB 1525 which allows a term of probation to be reduced by thirty (30) days for each month you are compliant with supervision, if you are eligible.
+In Missouri, if you are on probation, you may qualify for early probation termination depending upon the charge or conviction you are currently serving a term of probation for, how well you are doing on your probation, and whether you have fulfilled all court-ordered requirements.
+In most cases, individuals who have completed at least three years of probation and fulfilled all requirements, including payment of all fees and restitution, may be eligible to petition the court for early termination.
+All court-ordered fees must be paid to be considered for early release, and every term of probation must be fulfilled before the court will consider a request to terminate probation early.
+In 2012, Governor Jay Nixon signed HB 1525, which allows a term of probation to be reduced by thirty (30) days for each month you are compliant with supervision, if you are eligible.

 AM I ELIGIBLE?